 Christopher Kulendran Thomas: FOR REAL is produced in collaboration with KW Institute for Contemporary Art, Berlin, and the Institute of Contemporary Arts, London, with thanks to Stefan Kalmár and Francesco Manacorda.
-The exhibition is made possible with the generous support of the Filecoin Foundation, the Filecoin Foundation for the Decentralized Web and Medienboard Berlin-Brandenburg.
-With thanks to Samir Bantal, OMA|AMO, satis&fy and the Adam Hall Group.
+It is made possible with the generous support of the Filecoin Foundation and the Filecoin Foundation for the Decentralized Web.